Hamburger Menu IconMenu Close Icon

 Understanding Cerebral Palsy

-What is Cerebral Palsy?
+What is cerebral palsy?

 Cerebral palsy (CP) describes a group of disorders that affect a person’s mobility and balance.
 It’s caused by damage to the brain, usually during pregnancy or childbirth, but occasionally in early childhood.

 Cerebral palsy is the most common motor disability in childhood, affecting approximately 1 in every 345 children.
-In some cases, symptoms are evident soon after birth.
+In some cases, cerebral palsy symptoms are evident soon after birth.
 In many other cases, children are diagnosed with cerebral palsy in later infancy or toddlerhood, as symptoms become more apparent.

-All types of cerebral palsy affect how a person moves, balances, and coordinates movements and posture.
-However, the severity of symptoms varies widely.
-Someone with cerebral palsy that is severe, for example, may be wheelchair-bound, while someone with mild cerebral palsy symptoms may walk independently with just a slight limp.
+However, someone with severe cerebral palsy, for example, may be wheelchair-bound, while someone with mild cerebral palsy symptoms may walk independently with just a slight limp.

 There are four types of cerebral palsy:

-1. Spastic cerebral palsy:
+1. Spastic cerebral palsy

 2. Dyskinetic cerebral palsy:

-3. Ataxic cerebral palsy:
+3. Ataxic cerebral palsy

-4. Mixed cerebral palsy:
+4. Mixed cerebral palsy

-The signs of CP vary greatly because there are so many different forms of cerebral palsy along with different levels of disability.
+The signs of CP vary greatly because there are so many different forms of cerebral palsy symptoms, along with different levels of disability.

 The primary signs of cerebral palsy in infants are delays in reaching motor or movement-related milestones, like rolling over, sitting, or using a pincer grasp.
 Infants with cerebral palsy may be overly stiff or floppy, and they may not lift their heads properly.

-However — as anyone with several children will tell you — no two kids are alike.
+However, as anyone with several children will tell you, no two kids are alike.
 Each child develops at their own pace, and not meeting developmental milestones within the standard timeframe is not necessarily cause for alarm.

 If you’re concerned that your child is not meeting his/her developmental milestones or might have cerebral palsy, contact your doctor and share your concerns.
-Your doctor will evaluate your child’s symptoms and may refer you to a specialist to ensure an accurate diagnosis.
+Your doctor will evaluate your child’s symptoms and may refer you to a specialist to ensure an accurate diagnosis

-Co-occurring Conditions
+Co-occurring conditions

 People who have cerebral palsy sometimes have other conditions as well.
 Here’s a list of some of those conditions commonly linked to CP.